18+ | Please play responsibly | Terms and Conditions apply | Commercial Content

 Player Overview

 The big stage can only be trodden by the best players, and in the Rugby World Cup semi-finals, we have plenty on show.
-Players who have the talent to turn the momentum of a game in its head are more valuable than ever.
+Players who have the talent to turn the momentum of a game on its head are more valuable than ever.

 Interesting Things to Bet on During the Semi-Finals

-There is a massive range of markets for punters to enjoy โ€“ from the basics, like picking which team will win a game, to the more complex such as winning margins.
-If you are looking to cheer on your home nation, then a margin bet is an interesting one.
+There is a massive range of markets for punters to enjoy – from the basics, like picking which team will win a game, to the more complex, such as winning margins.
+If you are looking to cheer on your nation, then a margin bet can be an interesting one.

-You can also bet on which team gets to X points first.
-This is often 10 for rugby union.
+If your team has not made this stage of the competition, there are still some fun bets on offer.
+Total points in a game is a bet that can keep the interest high for 90 minutes.
+You can also bet on which team gets to X points first – often set at 10 for rugby union.
 Find a team who is straight on it from the opening whistle.
 Those who look to hit their opposition hard and early are perfect.

 Tips for Betting on the Semi-Finals